• Skip to main content

 Importance of Gender Inclusive Language

-While gender fluid, nonbinary and gender non-conforming (GNC) people have existed across all cultures and time periods, these identities are becoming more visible than ever.
-Celebrities are openly expressing their nonbinary identities, activists are challenging the gender binary and influencers on social media are embracing a range of gender expressions.
+While gender fluid, nonbinary, and gender non-conforming (GNC) people have existed across all cultures and time periods, these identities are becoming more visible than ever.
+In recent years, celebrities have begun to openly express their nonbinary identities, activists have been challenging the gender binary, and influencers on social media are embracing a wide range of gender expressions.

 Together, these forces are supporting a swell of (long overdue) attention around gender inclusive language.

-As explained by Alok Vaid-Menon, a brilliant gender non-conforming writer and performance artist, “All language was invented.
+As explained by Alok Vaid-Menon, a gender non-conforming artist, “All language was invented.
 That people don’t get mad when new words like ‘tweet’ and ‘hangry’ are developed and recognized, they get mad when new words about gender and sexuality are.
-The purpose of language is to make meaning — we are constantly creating new ways of fashioning language to be more particular, nuanced, and precise.
-Language shifts and adapts with time… When you control language, you control reality.”
+The purpose of language is to make meaning — we are constantly creating new ways of fashioning language to be more particular, nuanced, and precise.”

 Put simply, words can empower, words can free, and words can be used to respect and recognize the existence of both individuals and groups of people.
 Being recognized within the lexicon is important.